 In a sport where little girls with ripped six-packs are practically “worshipped” as the “gymnast body”, it’s no wonder that our teen gymnasts are often TERRIFIED to go through puberty.
 From such a young age they’re taught that getting “bigger”, growing up, getting a period, etc are all “bad things” and they worry they won’t’ be as good of a gymnast.

 What’s really crazy about this toxic thought process is that the current best of the best are full bodied women.
 They are not pre-pubescent little girls who haven’t grown or developed since they were 12 years old.
-The average age at this Tokyo 2020 Olympics was 20 years old, so this is no longer a little girls sport although many coaches still feel this way and want their gymnasts to stay “small”.
+The average age at the Tokyo 2020 Olympics was 20 years old.
+This is no longer a little girls sport.
+Although many coaches still feel this way and want their gymnasts to stay “small”.

-On the other side of puberty is a new-found strength and power that will allow these gymnasts to excel, and this should be embraced as it’s a normal and necessary part of growing up and being a human.
+On the other side of puberty is a newfound strength and power that will allow these gymnasts to excel.
+This should be embraced as it’s a normal and necessary part of growing up and being a human.

 Most Gymnasts and Parents Think Healthy Eating is All that Matters

 If I’ve heard it once, I’ve heard it a million times.
-Gymnasts and parents just think if only the gymnast “eats healthy enough”, then everting will be fine.
-If they eat healthy, they’ll perform well, recover, have a good body composition, etc.
+Gymnasts and parents just think if only the gymnast “eats healthy enough”, then everything will be fine.
+If they eat healthily, they’ll perform well, recover, have a good body composition, etc.

 Here’s the deal: Healthy doesn’t equal adequate.
 You can eat “healthy” or “clean” (which are both ambiguous, arbitrary terms) and overeat, undereat, or not eat the right mix of macronutrients to fuel a high intensity sport like gymnastics.

 What’s more important than a gymnast eating “healthy” is adequate fueling and a felt sense of safety around food.
 A gymnast having a good relationship with food and their body is way more important long-term than them “eating clean” or eating the vegetables you want them to eat.
-The vegetables and whatever “healthy foods” you want them to eat will come, but the first priority if adequate nutrition and a healthy relationship with food if you want them to succeed in the sport (and in life).
+The vegetables and whatever “healthy foods” you want them to eat will come.
+The first priority is adequate nutrition and a healthy relationship with food if you want them to succeed in the sport (and in life).